opendata-swiss/ogd-handbook-wiki/pages/legal-notice.en.md

 --------------------

-References and links to third party websites lie outside the scope of responsibility of the authorities involved in the opendata.swiss portal.
+References and links to third party websites lie outside the scope of responsibility of the authorities involved in the handbook.opendata.swiss.
 Access and use of such websites occurs entirely at the user’s own risk.
-The authorities involved in the opendata.swiss portal expressly state that they have no influence whatsoever over the design, content or offering of any linked site.
+The authorities involved in the handbook.opendata.swiss expressly state that they have no influence whatsoever over the design, content or offering of any linked site.
 Responsibility for information and services of linked sites rests entirely with the relevant third party.
 No